The Mineral Cycle

 “2-6 times more main nutrients are still removed annually from the soil than are applied to it as mineral fertilizers...Trace elements are not regularly applied to soil by the use of the common fertilizers.
 Their removal from the soil has been going on for centuries without any systematic replacement.
 Trace element deficiency cases were first reported at the end of the 19th century and today it is known that extensive areas of our soils are incapable of supplying plants with sufficient amounts of micronutrients.”

-In short, the practice of focusing on N-P-K fertilizers is exhausting our soil’s supply of trace elements.
+In short, the practice of focusing too much on N-P-K fertilizers is exhausting our soil’s supply of trace elements.
 But why are these trace minerals so important?

 Why Trace Minerals Matter